 ‘For fourteen thousand years… it waited’

-Moontrap is a 1988 [released 1989] American science fiction horror feature film produced and directed by Robert Dyke from a screenplay by Tex Ragsdale.
-The cast features Walter Koenig (Mr. Chekhov from Star Trek), Bruce Campbell (Evil Dead films and TV series) and Leigh Lombardi.
+Moontrap is a 1989 released American science fiction horror film produced and directed by Robert Dyke from a screenplay by Tex Ragsdale.
+The cast features Walter Koenig (Mr Chekhov from Star Trek), Bruce Campbell (Evil Dead films and TV series) and Leigh Lombardi.

 The two astronauts are sent to the moon where Nasa expects to uncover the mystery of the alien robot’s origin.
 They discover an ancient humanoid culture and battle the ultimate threat of the war machines heading earth…